Infidelity and Affair Recovery

 The most important thing is first for the hurt partner to begin to regain some stability.

-During this time, the involved partner needs to have patience and humility – which is what we help such partners with.
+During this time, the involved partner needs to have patience, empathy and humility – which is what we help partners with.

 As the recovery continues, there are usually two glaring questions for the hurt partner.